genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ```
 :::info What is entityDb?

-The entity db enables you to interact with the database layer, it's part of the Genesis Database API and we'll get into more details soon.
+The [entityDb](/reference/developer/api/database/how-to/interface/entity-db/) enables you to interact with the database layer, it's part of the Genesis Database API and we'll get into more details soon.
 For now, understand this is the common way to access data from code.
 Feel free to explore a bit more the methods available from entityDb using the intellisense of your IDE.
 :::

 ### 4. Prepare the server and build
-The application has two files that contain vital configuration information:
+So far we have created an event handler and data server - just their definitions, but there's nothing on the runtime configuration yet.
+Each microservice, such as event handler and data server, must run on their own processes and to do that we have to change the processes and the service definition files:

 - **alpha-processes.xml**
 - **alpha-service-definitions.xml**